 And that means you should never encounter any traffic jams (at least made up of other cars!) during your visit.

-Are you planning to fly to a nearby airport and hire a car to explore Yellowstone?
+Planning to fly into Yellowstone?
 Read our in depth guide on the best airports near Yellowstone to help plan your visit.

 What can you do to prepare?